 The “Nursing Home” or “Hospital Church” causes Spiritual Schizophrenia or Double Mindedness

-[Acknowledgement the person who compiled this image]
+[Acknowledgement to the person who published this image]

 © COPYRIGHT NOW UNBANNED PUBLICATIONS

 NONE OF THESE BOOKS, DISCUSSIONS, AND ARTICLES ARE FOR SALE, YET THE CONTENT AND CONTEXT MUST NOT BE ALTERED, SOLD OR USED IN MATERIAL THAT IS SOLD, CLAIMED OR PREACHED AS PERSONAL PROPERTY AND REVELATION, OR MISUSED IN ANY WAY

 Þ IF YOU FIND MY BOOKS FOR SALE, PLEASE NOTE THAT THESE ARE FRAUDULENTLY SOLD BY PEOPLE WHO EXPLOIT MY WORK FOR PERSONAL GAIN

 Because Jesus fully redeemed, saved, and blessed all sincere believers at their personal and Scriptural rebirth, the idea that the church is a “hospital,” which constantly “nurses” spiritual, emotional, and physically diseased believers, spreads the deadly infection of Spiritual Schizophrenia, which God calls “double-mindedness,” (Eph.
 1:7, 12-14, Jam.
 1:8-10, KJV.)

 To keep their members dependant upon, or actually addicted to their “ministrations,” the church, (the replica of Jesus’ body of believers and their gathering the ecclesia,) acts as a “hospital” where their clergies supposedly “nurse” completely healthy believers “back to [church] health” by making them believe they are ‘sick’ because they have problems in their lives.